top of page

 Young Children’s Toileting

-• All adults taking children to the toilet should be qualified as team members (and thus have an up-to-date DBS check).
+• All adults taking children to the toilet should have an up to date DBS check.

-• Adults should inform other helpers that they are taking children to the toilet
+• Adults should inform other helpers when they are taking children to the toilet.

-• If a baby or toddler has a soiled nappy or toddler has wet or soiled clothes a parent should be called unless a parent has left nappies or spare clothes and a helper has agreed with a parent to change the child.
+• If a baby/toddler has a soiled nappy, or a toddler has wet/soiled clothes, a parent should be called upon, unless nappies/spare clothes have been left and a helper has agreed with the parent to change the child.

-• When changing a child, it is good practice to balance the privacy of the child (i.e. not changing in a completely open area) with the safety of the helper and child (i.e. perhaps changing in an area with the door ajar and other helpers knowing where you are).
+• When changing a child, it is good practice to balance the privacy of the child with the safety of the helper.
+For example, changing the child in an area with the door ajar and other helpers knowing where you are.

 Managing and Administering Medicines on Residential Trips

-It is the parent/carers responsibility to ensure they inform the first aider/adult responsible for administering medicines prior to the trip about any medical conditions, food allergies, care plans and medicines needed by their child.
+In the event that a parent or carer is not accompanying a child on a trip, it is the parent/carer's responsibility to ensure they inform the first aider/adult responsible for administering medicines prior to the trip about any medical conditions, food allergies, care plans and medicines needed by their child.

 Ideally the adult responsible for collecting, storing and administering all medicines, including travel sickness tablets, should be the first aider.
 However, when this is not possible, another responsible adult should be given this task.
-The first aider/responsible adult should not be given other responsibilities during the residential trip – their sole, primary focus should be administering medicines.
 Children should not be given medicines to store and administer independently.

 All medicines handed directly to the first aider/responsible adult should be prescribed by a GP and be in the original packaging in a clearly named bag.
 The parent/carers should complete and sign a form providing written instructions of meds, dosages, storage and timings.
 The first aider/responsible adult should ensure all the medicines are stored securely during the residential trip.

-Ideally, the first aider/responsible adult should have another adult shadowing them when meds are administered as a witness/back up.
+Ideally, the first aider/responsible adult should have another adult shadowing them when medications are administered as a witness/back up.

 A Master Medicine Sheet for the entire duration of the trip should be created by the first aider/responsible adult and checked by their back up adult.
 This sheet should be ticked and signed off as meds are administered.

-At the end of the trip, all medicines and care plans should be returned directly to the parent/carers.
+At the end of the trip, all medicines and care plans should be returned directly to the parents/carers.

 The spread of COVID-19 resulted in an increase of online youth and children’s activities.
-Post-COVID-19, this is expected to continue in some areas of ministry.
+Post-COVID-19, online activities have been considerably reduced.
+However, it is expected that use of this medium will continue in some areas of ministry from time to time.

 Please be aware that online safeguarding principles are the same as ordinary safeguarding – there are no differences.
 However, these are the specific risks we need to be aware of: